Scotiabank Arena: Video game competitions

 On August 27 and 28, 2016, Air Canada Centre hosted the sixth season of the Summer North American Championship Series of League of Legends (LoL), marking the first professional League of Legends competition in Canada.
 League of Legends is a popular multiplayer online battle arena (MOBA) computer game by American video game developer Riot Games; League of Legends competitions are among the most viewed among professional video game competitions worldwide.
 During the final round, Team SoloMid (TSM) defeated Cloud9 (C9) three matches to one in a best-of-five format.
-The Summer North American Championship Series serve as the qualifiers for the annual League of Legends World Championship for North American teams.
+The Summer North American Championship Series serve as the qualifiers for the annual World Championship for North American teams.

+In 2022, the arena was originally poised to host the semifinals of that year's League of Legends World Championship.
+However, due to the COVID-19 pandemic impacting the viability of securing multi-entry visas for cross-border travel, the semifinals were moved to the State Farm Arena in Atlanta.